ibm-cloud-docs/resiliency/bcdr-approaches.md

 Data that is stored in buckets should be periodically backed up to a second bucket location to protect against loss or corruption.
 This is a different use case to replication, since replication maintains the current state of a bucket, including deletions.

-To perform a bucket backup, the current method is to use `rclone` from a client computer.
-This can either be a local machine or a VSI based in the cloud.
-Both the source and the destination bucket must have public HMAC credentials configured.
+To perform a bucket backup, the current method is to use `rclone`. rclone creates a simple, point in time copy of the bucket. rclone itself is a program which needs to be run from a compute node of some kind, with network access to the source and destination bucket.
+The compute node can either be a local machine or a VSI based in the cloud.
+Both the source and the destination bucket must have public HMAC credentials configured to enable rclone to connect.

 The backups are performed through the creation of a simple script, typically written in the python language.
-They can be run manually or set to automatically run through a job scheduler, such as cron.
+The script can be run manually on demand or set to automatically run through a job scheduler, such as cron.

+Further instructions can be found at: [Moving data between buckets](https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-region-copy).

 ### Virtual Private Cloud
 {: #DRinVPC}